Talk to Nathan About Prostate Cancer Screening and TreatmentPosted on by

 - The most common risk factor is age.
 The older a man is, the greater his chance of getting prostate cancer.
 African American men and men with a family history of prostate cancer are at increased risk for getting prostate cancer or dying from it.

 - There is no standard test to screen for prostate cancer.
-Two tests that are commonly used to screen for prostate cancer are the prostate specific antigen test and the digital rectal examination.
+Two tests that are commonly used to screen for prostate cancer are the prostate specific antigen (PSA) test and the digital rectal examination.

 Nathan Can Provide Support